-The department of Celtic and Scottish Studies is the longest established Celtic department in Scotland, and is the home of the School of Scottish Studies Archives which was founded in 1951 to collect, archive and promote the cultural traditions of the nation.
+Welcome to Celtic and Scottish Studies, the longest established Celtic department in Scotland, and home of the School of Scottish Studies Archives.

 Choose from a wide range of undergraduate degrees in Celtic, Scottish Ethnology, and Scottish Studies.
-We also support Moray House School of Education in its delivery of Primary Education with Gaelic.
+We also support Moray House School of Education and Sport in delivering Primary Education with Gaelic.

 We sustain a wide-ranging programme of research.
 All departmental staff are research-active, and are distinguished in their fields.